Giving youth pastors the tools they need to make and shape disciples.

 Teaching about sex on a Sunday morning was not the way I wanted to start my day.
 Yes, both groups needed to hear about it but I would usually create different venues to discuss deeper matters with the appropriate group.
 I found retreats or high school events to be more effective for these kinds of discussions.

 Working through books of the Bible or doing a character study is applicable to everyone.
-Middle school and High school are both working out there faith journey, and can agree more so than not on the Bible’s importance in their lives.
+Middle school and High school are both working out their faith journey, and can agree more so than not on the Bible’s importance in their lives.

 Putting middle and high school together is not optimum for certain topics, but I also find this time to be a bonding time.
 It’s a “we’re all in this together so let’s survive” time.
 My students, for the most part, were less worried about being together than I was.
 They didn’t mind.
 So, I eventually relaxed and worked with what I had, and let God do the rest.

 If you’re interested, I do have some small group material that will work with both groups.
-This three part lesson on discipleship is active and engaging.

 If you need a youth ministry coach to help work out your ideas or programming, check out My Monthly Mentor.